 On account of all the dust, running, falling and screaming, how much fun was being an extra on this movie, really?

-I honestly don’t recall the last time I saw such excellent mother/ daughter casting.
+I honestly don’t recall the last time I saw such excellent mother/ daughter casting, in terms of physical resemblance.

 You’d have to be blind not to notice Alexandra Daddario’s eyeballs.
 If you’ve seen the film, I know you noticed!

-I better be careful because I don’t know anyone that would come and rescue me at a time when the traditional emergency services cannot.
+I better be careful, because I don’t know anyone that would come and rescue me at a time when the traditional emergency services cannot.
 But then again… you never know.
-Just don’t rely on it, of course.
-But still, you never know…
+I just don’t rely on it, of course.
+But still, you never know.

 If by this point you’re still curious, watch it for the impressive visual effects and all else that appeals.